grself/BASV316_Lab_Manual/README.md

 * 190101: Released v2.0
   * Added _Skill Check_ exercises for all activities.
 These use DataCamp's _Submission Correction Testing_ to provide student feedback.
-  * Todo: Add deliverable activities.
-(Las 1-7 done)
+  * Todo: Added deliverable activities.
-  * Todo: Add a "Deliverable" paragraph at the bottom of each lab.
+  * Todo: Added a "Deliverable" paragraph at the bottom of each lab.
+  * Todo: Update links (lab 1 done)
   * Todo: Separate the background material from the tutorial material.
-  * Todo: Update links, including link all mentions of data frames to the appendix
   * Todo: Can I resize the illustrations, like in Lab 4?
 * 180801: Released v1.0